Professor Mark Priestley

 Professor of Disability Policy

-My research interests include international, especially European, perspectives on disability and public policy.
+My research interests include international and comparative perspectives on disability and public policy, notably in Europe, and also issues of policy process, monitoring and governance, for example in relation to international human rights policies.
 I am particularly interested in research that links social, political and economic inequalities with the political claims of the disabled people's movement, and with methods of evidencing the progressive realization of rights for disabled people in different societies.
 My current research involves mixed and comparative methods, often involving policy analysis and indicator development.

-I supervise a lively group of PhD students, whose research projects vary considerably but are all in some way connected with critical disability studies.
+I supervise a lively group of PhD students, whose research projects vary considerably but are all in some way connected with disability policy and/or disability studies.
 My particular supervisory interests are in student projects that contribute to the understanding and application of disability policy, particularly in European or international comparison.

 Disability and social change: private lives and public policies (Bristol: Policy Press, 2011),